armchair-traveller/orbit/coverage.md

     - essentially, any route authenticated is checked with `.isAuthenticated` method from `AuthContext`.
     - Additionally, an Admin route, along with checking `isAuthenticated` will also check `isAdmin`.
   - Pay special attention to AuthProvider and AuthContext, as that's managing the auth details.

+**Other**

+`/finalized examples` has converted some more finalized forms of the corresponding files (refer to when you get to that point)

+- authstore
+- avatardropdown
+- sidebar